HamedPoorgholam/API_App_with_JWT/README.md

 # To_Do_List_API With CRUD Functionality, JWT, Token Authentication, Session Authentication and Custom Permisions

-This is just backend part of app.
+This is just backend part of the app.
 We can add front end with view.js, react or ajax, anytime we want.

 <h2>• Jason Web Token</h2>